ravachol/kew/README.md

 Starting with kew 4.0, you can add visualizations to kew by installing Chroma, an app by another developer.

-Apparently the developer broke the interface with kew in a recent commit, so you'll need to install a specific commit to get it to work:
+You'll need to install a specific commit, which is the latest one that works.

 How to install Chroma: